arpitbbhayani/articles/blogs/decipher-single-xor.md

     return original_text, encryption_key
 ```

-We run this above function to determine how it fares with 100 random English sentences encrypted with random encryption keys and found that this approach worked every single time and emitted the true original text message and encryption key.
-The entire source code is available in a Jupyter notebook at [arpitbhayani.me/decipher-single-byte-xor](https://github.com/arpitbbhayani/decipher-single-byte-xor/blob/master/decipher-single-byte-xor.ipynb).
+This approach was also tested against 100 random English sentences with random Encryption keys and it was found that this deciphering technique fared well for all the samples.
+The approach would fail if the sentence is very short or contains a lot of symbols.
+The source code for this entire deciphering process is available in a Jupyter notebook at [arpitbhayani.me/decipher-single-byte-xor](https://github.com/arpitbbhayani/decipher-single-byte-xor/blob/master/decipher-single-byte-xor.ipynb).

 # References